 Westfall Technik, Polycarbin collaborate to offer circular materials to biomedical industry

-The collaboration between both firms will help revolutionise the biomedical plastic life cycle and establish the first circular economy in the health sciences
+The collaboration between both firms will help revolutionize the biomedical plastic life cycle and establish the first circular economy in the health sciences.

 Plastics manufacturing solutions provider Westfall Technik has collaborated with software-enabled biomedical plastic recycling company Polycarbin to provide advanced circular materials to the biomedical industry.